spencerpike/website-setup/pages/essay-01.md

 # History 320 Essay
 Baseball is a sport that has been played for generations.
 It is often considered 'America's Pastime.'
 There have been many great baseball players throughout history.
+*Many people around the world also play baseball.* **One of the ways that different countries around the world can showcase their skills is during the Wrold Baseball Classic.** [MLB Homepage](https://www.mlb.com/).
+This is a list of the best Major League baseball players today -Mike Trout
+-Juan Soto
+-Joey Votto

 ## Introduction

 Here's some sample text, written in Markdown.